Ms Kate Jones CChem FRSC

 External links will open in a new browser window

-Dr Andrew Smith CChem FRSC
+Professor Andy Smith CChem FRSC

-Ovnair Sepai CChem FRSC
+Dr Ovnair Sepai CChem FRSC

 The General Toxicology Group role is to advice the Department of Health and other Government Departments and Agencies on the human health aspects of chemical contamination in water, waste and land, chemicals in consumer products, cosmetics and toys.
 The group also support frontline Public Health professional during acute incidents and carry out risk assessment for both acute and chronic exposures.
-This work has led to many publications, expert reports and documents.
+This work has led to many publications, expert reports and guidance documents.

 - Mechanistic Toxicology